pestphp/docs/custom-expectations.md

 });
 ```

-While users typically chain expectations as demonstrated in the `toBeWithinRange` example, there may be times when you need to access the expectation value directly.
-In such cases, you can access the expectation value, which is passed to `expect($value)`, via the `$this->value` property.
+While users typically utilize Pest's built-in expectations within their custom expectations as demonstrated in the `toBeWithinRange()` example, there may be times when you need to access the expectation value directly to perform your own custom expectation logic.
+In such cases, you can access the expectation value that was passed to `expect($value)` via the `$this->value` property.

 ```php
 expect()->extend('toBeWithinRange', function (int $min, int $max) {